Simple living: Increasing self-sufficiency

-The idea of food miles, the number of miles a given item of food or its ingredients has travelled between the farm and the table, is used by simple living advocates to argue for locally grown food.
-This is now gaining mainstream acceptance, as shown by the popularity of books such as The 100-Mile Diet, and Barbara Kingsolver's Animal, Vegetable, Miracle: A Year of Food Life.
-In each of these cases, the authors devoted a year to reducing their carbon footprint by eating locally.
+"Food miles" is a description of the number of miles a given item of food or its ingredients has travelled between the farm and the table.
+Simple living advocates use this metric to argue for locally grown food, for example in books like The 100-Mile Diet and Barbara Kingsolver's Animal, Vegetable, Miracle: A Year of Food Life.
+In each of those cases, the authors devoted a year to reducing their carbon footprint by eating locally.

-City dwellers can also produce fresh home-grown fruit and vegetables in pot gardens or miniature indoor greenhouses.
+City dwellers can produce home-grown fruit and vegetables in pot gardens or miniature indoor greenhouses.
 Tomatoes, lettuce, spinach, Swiss chard, peas, strawberries, and several types of herbs can all thrive in pots.
 Jim Merkel says "A person could sprout seeds.
 They are tasty, incredibly nutritious, and easy to grow...
 We grow them in wide-mouthed mason jars with a square of nylon window screen screwed under a metal ring".
-Farmer Matt Moore spoke on this issue: "How does it affect the consumer to know that broccoli takes 105 days to grow ahead? [...]
-The supermarket mode is one of plenty—it's always stocked.
-And that changes our sense of time.
-How long it takes to grow food—that's removed in the marketplace.
-They don't want you to think about how long it takes to grow, because they want you to buy right now".
-One way to change this viewpoint is also suggested by Mr. Moore.
-He placed a video installation in the produce section of a grocery store that documented the length of time it took to grow certain vegetables.
-This aimed to raise awareness in people of the length of time actually needed for gardens.

-The do it yourself ethic refers to the principle of undertaking necessary tasks oneself rather than having others, who are more skilled or experienced, complete them for you.